AtlasSystems/SymphonyImportAddon/Readme.md

 *Example*: `https://{YourDomain}/cgi-bin/aeonItem.pl?`

-### CallNumberSourceField
+### LookupSourceField

 Specifies the transaction field that contains the Symphony record's Call Number.
 The value of this setting is required and must match the name of a column from the Transactions table.
+A second column may be specified in the lookup source in cases where an item's callnumber also contains a location.
+For these cases add a space between column names `CallNumber Location`

 *Default*: `CallNumber`